 Installing Globus Connect¶

-Globus Connect is pre-configured software that turns your laptop, server, cluster or other local resources into a Globus endpoint.
+Globus Connect is pre-configured software that turns your laptop, server, cluster or other local resources into a Globus collection.

 There are two versions of Globus Connect:

-Globus Connect Server - enables system administrators to run a Globus endpoint on their server for data sharing.
-A Globus Connect Server endpoint can be used by multiple Globus users.
+Globus Connect Server - enables system administrators to run a Globus collection on their server for data sharing.
+A Globus Connect Server collection can be used by multiple Globus users.